diging/giles-eco-docker/README.md

 ## User Accounts

 You should now be able to sign in to Giles using your selected sign in provider.
 After the first time, you've signed in, log out again.
 Then sign in as admin and approve your user account under "Users" (the thumbs-up button at the end of a user row).
 You can make a user admin by clicking the key icon.

+## Notes

+If you are on a Mac, you can get the IP the services are running under by using the command `docker-machine ip`.
+Otherwise, the services should be mapped onto your localhost.